dotchev/node-timers/README.md

 - use one timer to check all items regularly

 Here we have two scripts that test these two approaches.
 Each script creates a new item on each event loop iteration (using `setImmediate`).
 This allows pending timers to execute between item creation.
+See [The Node.js Event Loop](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/) for more details.

 Each item stores the time it was created and the time it was deactivated (due to expiration).